 Peripheral blood stem cell (PBSC) donation

 For this procedure, a hormone-like substance is injected into the donor for four days.
 This substance increases the number of bone marrow stem cells circulating in the blood.
 These stem cells can then be extracted by a procedure called leukapheresis.
 During leukapheresis, the donor’s blood is passed through a cell-separating machine that selectively removes the stem cells and returns the rest of the blood to the donor.
-This procedure can be done in 3–4 hours and does not require a general anaesthetic.
+This procedure can be done in 3–4 hours and does not require a general anaesthetic12.

 What happens after a transfusion?